 At Amani Institute, an entire course of the Post-Graduate Certificate in Social Innovation Management, called The Inner Journey of the Changemaker, is dedicated to building the muscles for facing this fatigue.
 Along with studying the different angles of Innovation, Leadership, Communication, and Management (while applying their learnings in the field in Kenya, India or Brazil) Amani Fellows learn how to understand their deep motivations, vulnerabilities, strengths, in order to read themselves better as well as understand the context in which they are operating.

 This is crucial because we become part of the ecosystem we are trying to change, and we are affected by it.

-In her 20-year career in the social sector, Ilaina Rabbat, Co-Founder and Executive Director of Amani Institute, has witnessed how common burnout is in social innovators’ lives, in fact she close to experiencing it herself.
+In her 20-year career in the social sector, Ilaina Rabbat, Co-Founder of Amani Institute witnessed how common burnout is in social innovators’ lives, in fact she close to experiencing it herself.
 That’s why she decided to learn the scientific reasoning behind her empirical observation and, while pursuing a Masters’ Degree in Applied Positive Psychology at The University of Pennsylvania (UPenn), she focused on what makes changemakers thrive or survive.